Welcome to Knitting Naturally!

 Knitting is becoming trendy!

 If you didn't learn how to knit as a child all is not lost.
 Knitting is not that difficult and most people can learn reasonably quickly and easily.
+To help you to learn, you will find step by step instructions and knitting hints and tips on this site as well as simple patterns designed for beginners.

 Don't worry if you are seasoned knitter, you will also find resources on the site for those of you who are more experienced.